brentstewart/nextpertise/content/smag.md

 # Graph CPU temperatures
 ![Temp](/smag-sensor.png#floatright)

 For this, you'll need to grab some packages to monitor system parameters.
-Notice that I have enclosed quotes, so I use the single quote for grep and double quotes for smag.
-The two types of quotes do the same thing, but we need to help bash recognize that we have one set inside another.
 > sudo apt install lm-sensors
 sudo apt install hddtemp

-and then monitor CPU temperature using this command.
+Then monitor CPU temperature using the following command.
 Note that sensors returns a lot of information, such as temperature per core.
 I'm arbitrarily grabbing the summary.
 You could certainly adjust this to pull the the value that's most relevant to you.
+Notice that I have enclosed quotes, so I use the single quote for grep and double quotes for smag.
+The two types of quotes do the same thing, but we need to help bash recognize that we have one set inside another.
 > ./smag "sensors | grep 'id 0:' | cut -c 17-20"

 # Graph Ethernet packets received